stevavoliajvar/stop_cloudflare/README.md

 Cloudflare also has a massive [harassment problem](https://web.archive.org/web/20171024040313/http://www.businessinsider.com/cloudflare-ceo-suggests-people-who-report-online-abuse-use-fake-names-2017-5).
 Cloudflare [shares personal information](https://archive.ph/ePdvi) of those who complain about hosted sites.
 They sometimes ask you to provide your true ID.
-If you don't want to [get swatted](https://boingboing.net/2015/01/19/invasion-boards-set-out-to-rui.html) or killed, better stay away from Cloudflare.
+If you don't want to get harassed, assaulted, [swatted](https://boingboing.net/2015/01/19/invasion-boards-set-out-to-rui.html) or killed, you better stay away from Cloudflared websites.

 ---